idelfonsog2/idelfonsog2.github.io/README.md

 #### `Intern  iOS Mobile Developer` [YellowPepper](http://www.yellowpepper.com) `Nov 2016 - May 2017`
 `▷ finnancial technology`
-- Worked with multiple iOS mobile banking projects developed with Objective-C and third-party frameworks
+-  Worked with multiple iOS mobile banking projects developed with Objective-C and third-party frameworks.
-- Contributed to daily stand-ups with different teams around the world using the agile framework
+- Worked with an off-site team and product owner (different time zones) in order to address patch fixes
-- Addressed client’s concern regarding the app’s privacy policy in the App Store.
+- Addressed client’s concern regarding the app’s privacy policy which helped move faster into the App Store release process.
 - Developed, released, and debugged native iOS mobile banking apps created with Objective-C for LATAM

 tools/frameworks/libraries: